optimizely/php-sdk/README.md

 $optimizely = new Optimizely(<<DATAFILE>>);
 ```

-You can also provide `ProjectConfigManagerInterface` in the constructor:
+You can also provide an implementation of the `ProjectConfigManagerInterface` in the constructor:

 ```
 $configManager = new HTTPProjectConfigManager(<<SDK_KEY>>);